DiyMediaServer

 Radarr Docker Compose Setup Guide (2026)

-Radarr Docker Compose setup — port 7878, working compose file, volume mapping, and connecting to Prowlarr and SABnzbd for automated movie downloads.
+Radarr Docker Compose setup on port 7878: working compose file, volume mapping, and connecting to Prowlarr and SABnzbd for automated movie downloads.

 💡